 Mid-Year Report.
-A mid-year report for project accomplishments, expenditures and use of evaluative data is due [insert date].
+A mid-year report for project accomplishments, expenditures and use of evaluative data is due January 30, 2024.
 This report must be submitted on the DOS Grants System at dosgrants.com.

 Change Request.
 Prior to the start of the project, or at any time during the grant cycle, the Division or the organization may request to make changes to the project.
 Changes can be made to the outcomes, scope of work, equipment to be purchased, key personnel, expenditures or deliverables.
-Request for permission to revise the project is done by submitting a Change Request in the DOS Grants System at dosgrants.com.
+Request for permission to revise the project is done by submitting an Application Change Request (prior to the execution of the grant agreement) or a Change Request in the DOS Grants System at dosgrants.com.

 Changes within a budget category that accumulate to less than ten percent (10%) of the award may be made without submitting a Change Request.
+However, all significant budget changes should be discussed with the Division.
 Changes within a budget category that are more than ten percent (10%) of the award require a Change Request.
-Moving funds from one budget category to another requires submission of a Change Request.
+Moving project funds from one budget category to another requires submission of a Change Request.

-Approval must be obtained from the Division before the changes are implemented.
+Approval must be obtained from the Division before any changes are implemented.
 Approval will be granted for changes that are consistent with the intent of the approved project.
 Project revisions must be submitted using the Change Request in the DOS Grants System at dosgrants.com.
 Change Requests may necessitate an amendment to the grant agreement.

 Final Report.
-A final report for the project is due [insert date].
-This report provides accomplishments, an evaluation of the impact of the project and a financial accounting of expenditures.
+A final report for the project is due November 1, 2024.
+This report provides accomplishments, the required evaluation of the impact of the project and a financial accounting of expenditures.
 This report must be submitted using the DOS Grants System at dosgrants.com.

 Training of Staff.
 LSTA funded training provided for staff of libraries or allied organizations must be open to staff of any Florida library or allied organization.
+Training cannot include activities prohibited under of Section 760.10(8)(a) Florida Statutes.

-Use of Grant Funds.
-Federal grants, such as the LSTA grants, have limitations on what items and services may be purchased using grant funds.
-Some items and services are "allowable costs," meaning that they may be purchased using grant funds, while others are not.
-Examples of some of the more common uses of grant funds and whether they are allowable or not may be found at the Division's website at info.florida.gov/services-for-libraries/grants/lsta.
+Use of Project Funds.
+Federal grants, such as the LSTA grants, have limitations on what items and services may be purchased using project funds (grant or local match).
+Some items and services are "allowable costs," meaning that they may be purchased using project funds, while others are not.
+Examples of some of the more common uses of project funds and whether they are allowable or not may be found at the Division's website at https://dos.myflorida.com/library-archives/library-development/funding/lsta/manage/costs/.